Build a tamagotchi (pet) with ESP32 and OLED display

 Hardware

 • 1 ESP32 board (any variant works.
-I got mine from Amazon)
+I got mine from Amazon but you can also buy it from Shopee)

 • SSD1306 OLED display (128x64, I2C)